Djnirds1984/Billing-Manager-V3/README.md

 ## Features

 -   **Dashboard & Monitoring:** Real-time system info, resource usage (CPU/Memory), and live interface traffic graphs for both the panel host and the selected MikroTik router.
 -   **AI Script Assistant:** Powered by Google Gemini, generates RouterOS terminal scripts from plain English descriptions.
-Includes specialized assistants for Multi-WAN (PCC/PBR) and Hotspot setups.

--   **PPPoE Suite:** Full lifecycle management for PPPoE services, including:
+-   **Full PPPoE & DHCP Suite:** Complete lifecycle management for user authentication, billing, and services.
-    -   **Users (Secrets):** Create, edit, and delete PPPoE user accounts.
-    -   **Profiles:** Manage speed limits and IP pools for different user tiers.
-    -   **Servers:** Configure and manage PPPoE server instances on router interfaces.

--   **DHCP Captive Portal:** A complete MAC-based "activate before internet" system.
-    -   **One-Click Installer:** Automatically deploys all necessary firewall rules, scripts, and address lists.
-    -   **Client Management:** View connected devices, distinguish between `pending` and `active` clients, and manage their state.
-    -   **Billing Integration:** Create dedicated billing plans (e.g., 30 days for $10), process payments, and automatically set expiration dates.
-    -   **Portal Page Editor:** A live HTML editor to customize the page that pending users see, complete with a live preview.

--   **Hotspot Management:**
-    -   Monitor active users and all connected device hosts.
-    -   Full CRUD management for Hotspot Server Profiles and User Profiles.
-    -   **Vendo Integration:** Automatically detects and provides an embedded management interface for NodeMCU-based "Piso WiFi" vendo machines.
-    -   **Login Page Editor:** Browse the router's file system and edit Hotspot login pages directly from the UI.
+-   **Hotspot Management:** Monitor active users, manage profiles, and edit login pages directly from the UI.
-    -   **Setup Assistant:** A guided wizard to create new Hotspot instances, similar to the WinBox setup tool.

--   **Billing & Sales System:**
-    -   Create distinct billing plans for both PPPoE and DHCP Portal services.
-    -   Process payments, apply pro-rated discounts for downtime, and automatically schedule user deactivation on expiry.
-    -   Generate and print professional, branded receipts for every transaction.
-    -   A filterable **Sales Report** tracks all transactions and provides a summary of revenue, sales, and discounts.

--   **Inventory & Expenses:**
-    -   A simple stock and inventory manager to keep track of physical items (e.g., antennas, routers, cables).
-    -   An integrated expense tracker for basic accounting and financial overview.

--   **Payroll Management:**
-    -   Manage a list of employees, including their personal information, role, and salary details.
-    -   Track Philippine-specific government benefits (SSS, PhilHealth, Pag-IBIG).
-    -   Includes a Daily Time Record (DTR) manager to log employee work hours for accurate payroll calculation.

--   **Comprehensive Network Tools:**
-    -   **Firewall:** A user-friendly interface for managing Filter, NAT, and Mangle rules.
-    -   **IP Services:** Manage IP Routes, VLANs, IP Pools, and DHCP Servers.
-    -   **WAN Management:** A dedicated interface for monitoring and managing WAN failover routes.
+-   **Billing, Sales & Inventory:** A comprehensive suite for managing plans, processing payments, printing receipts, tracking sales, and managing stock.

--   **Remote Access & System Administration:**
-    -   **ZeroTier & Ngrok:** Integrated management for both services to easily configure secure remote access to your panel.
-    -   **Panel Updater:** One-click updates from a Git repository, with automatic application backups and rollback capability.
-    -   **Database Management:** Create, download, and restore backups of the panel's configuration database.
-    -   **Log Viewer:** A centralized place to view logs from the router, the panel's UI and API servers, and Nginx.
-    -   **File Editor:** A general-purpose tool to browse the MikroTik router's filesystem and edit text-based files.

--   **Multi-User & Security:**
-    -   Features a robust role-based access control (RBAC) system.
-    -   Create multiple user accounts with distinct "Administrator" or "Employee" roles.
-    -   Customize permissions for roles to restrict access to sensitive features like deleting sales records.
-    -   Includes a secure account recovery system using security questions.

--   **Customization:**
-    -   **Company Branding:** Set your company name, logo, and contact details, which automatically appear on printable receipts.
-    -   **Theming & Localization:** Switch between light/dark modes, multiple color themes, and several languages for the UI.
+-   **And much more:** See the full feature list in the `DEPLOYMENT_GUIDE.md`.

 ## Technical Architecture

 This project uses a **single-server architecture** for simplicity and robustness.
 A single Node.js/Express server is responsible for:

-1.  **Serving the Frontend UI:** Delivers all the static HTML, CSS, and JavaScript that make up the user interface.
+1.  **Serving the Frontend UI:** Delivers all the static HTML, CSS, and JavaScript.
-2.  **Handling Panel APIs:** Manages database operations for users, settings, sales records, etc.
+2.  **Handling Panel APIs:** Manages the database for users, settings, sales records, etc.
-3.  **Proxying MikroTik APIs:** Acts as a secure backend that communicates directly with your MikroTik routers via their official APIs.
+3.  **Proxying MikroTik APIs:** Acts as a secure backend that communicates directly with your MikroTik routers.

 This unified model simplifies deployment and eliminates potential communication issues between multiple backend processes.
 The server runs on port **3001**.